-Like a raging bull who had just seen flashed of red, he charged over the advertising board and embedded his studs into the chest of Crystal Palace fan Matthew Simmons.
+Like a raging bull who had just seen flashes of red, he charged over the advertising board and embedded his studs into the chest of Crystal Palace fan Matthew Simmons.
 It was the defining footballing image from the Premier League in the 1990s.
 An unspeakable incident that prompted endless media coverage, psychological analyses and protests from impassioned fans committed to bringing down a man they viewed as both a criminal and a dangerous mind.

 That night at Selhurst Park will forever be remembered as the most shameful in Cantona’s career.
 It had already been an eventful game for the Frenchman.
 He was sent off for a kick on Crystal Palace defender Richard Shaw in another hot flash of temper and was making his way to the tunnel when was greeted by the snarls of Matthew Simmons, who had run down 11 rows in the stands to hurl abuse at the departing striker.
 Cantona, who had never been one to lie down in his lifetime, responded in the least congenial of manners.